Art & Culture

 First-time visitors are immediately struck by the mild climate and the breathtaking natural beauty of the Royal Gorge Region, but often it’s the rich artistic expression and cultural diversity that brings people back.

-Musical and theater offerings span the palette – from lavish stage productions presented by the Fremont Civic Theatre to solo and ensemble chamber recitals at the Fremont Center for the Arts and summer-long outdoor pop/jazz/bluegrass/eclectic musical performances in the park.
+Musical and theater offerings are varied – from lavish stage productions presented by the Fremont Civic Theatre to solo and ensemble chamber recitals at the Fremont Center for the Arts and summer-long outdoor pop/jazz/bluegrass/eclectic musical performances in the park.
 In Florence, the Bell Tower presents varied concerts monthly.
-The historic Rialto Theater plans to re-open in 2017.
+The historic Rialto Theater hosts periodic, and varied events throughout the year.

 Public art in the Royal Gorge Region is on display in downtown Cañon City.
 Macon Plaza, the pedestrian-only area on Macon Street between Fifth and Sixth Streets in front of the Fremont Center for the Arts includes a Sculpture Garden across from the newly restored Carnegie Library.
 Along Main Street you’ll find over a dozen changing displays.
 The Florence Art Council has purchased and placed art throughout the downtown as well.